Fletcher Henderson

-Biography
+Early life, family and education

 James Fletcher Hamilton Henderson was born in Cuthbert, Georgia.
-He grew up in a middle-class African American family.
+He was raised in a middle-class African-American family.
 His father, Fletcher Hamilton Henderson (1857–1943), was the principal of the nearby Howard Normal Randolph School from 1880 until 1942.
-His home, now known as the Fletcher Henderson House, is a historic site.
-His mother, a teacher, taught him and his brother Horace to play the piano.
-He began lessons by the age of six.
+Their home is a historic site.
+Henderson's mother, a teacher, taught him and his brother Horace to play the piano.
+He began lessons by age six.
 His father would occasionally lock Fletcher in his room to practice for hours.
 By age 13, Henderson possessed a keen ability to read music and sense pitch.
 He pursued the studies with his mother and further engaged himself in lessons on European art.

-Although a talented musician, Henderson decided to dedicate himself to mathematics and science.
+Although a talented musician, Henderson initially dedicated himself to mathematics and science.
 At age 18, he moved to Atlanta, Georgia, and changed his name to Fletcher Henderson, giving up James, his grandfather's name.
 He attended Atlanta University (where he was a member of the fraternity Alpha Phi Alpha) and graduated in 1920 with a bachelor's degree in chemistry and mathematics.

+Career

-After graduation, he moved to New York City with the intention of attending Columbia University for a master's degree in chemistry, but there is no evidence that he actually enrolled.
-He did get a part-time job as a lab assistant in a downtown Manhattan chemistry firm, but this only lasted a year.
+After graduation, Henderson moved to New York City with the intention of attending Columbia University for a master's degree in chemistry.
+However, there is no evidence that he actually enrolled.
+He did land a part-time job as a lab assistant in a downtown Manhattan chemistry firm, but this only lasted a year.

 In New York City, Henderson shared an apartment with a pianist who worked as a musician in a riverboat orchestra.
-When his roommate was too sick to perform, Henderson took his place, which soon gave him a job as a full-time replacement.
+When his roommate was too sick to perform, Henderson substituted, and this soon led to a job as a full-time replacement.
 In late 1920, he found work as a song demonstrator with the Pace and Handy Music Co.
 Henderson now found that music would be more profitable than chemistry and left his job as a laboratory chemist to begin a life in music.
 When Harry Pace left the company to start Black Swan Records, he took Henderson with him to be musical director, a job which lasted from 1921 until 1923.
 From 1920 to 1923, he primarily played piano accompaniment for blues singers.
 Henderson toured with the Black Swan Troubadours featuring Ethel Waters from October 1921 to July 1922.
-After hearing cornetist Louis Armstrong, then around 20 years old, in New Orleans while on tour in April 1922, Henderson sent him an offer, but Armstrong refused because Henderson would not hire Zutty Singleton as well.
+After hearing cornetist Louis Armstrong (then around 20 years old) in New Orleans while on tour in April 1922, Henderson sent him an offer, but Armstrong refused because Henderson would not hire Zutty Singleton as well.

-His activities up to the end of 1923 were mainly recording dates for Black Swan and other labels.
+Henderson's activities up to the end of 1923 were mainly recording dates for Black Swan and other labels.
 His band at this point was only a pick-up unit for recordings, not a regular working band.
 In January 1924, the recording band became the house band at the Club Alabam at 216 W. 44th St. Despite many erroneous publications indicating otherwise, this 1924 band was Henderson's first working band.